Our People

 The staff and research associates make EPIC tick.
 They keep the labs working and push their own projects forward while serving as mentors to the many students that fill EPIC’s research space.

-Postdoc, Seekatz Lab
+Lab Technician, Seekatz Lab

 Nicki Clark-Mount

-Lab Technician, Rosowski Lab
+Lab Technician, Fierro Lab

 Caroline Palmentiero